Data-Dunkers/lessons/glossary.md

 A table of data in pandas made up of rows and columns.
 It’s the main structure you use to store, view, sort, filter, and analyze datasets in Python.

+## df.head()

+Shows the first few rows of a DataFrame.
+By default it displays 5 rows, but you can change this by adding a number inside the parentheses (for example, `df.head(10)` shows the first 10 rows).

 ## `import pandas as pd`

 **What it does:**